THE LIBRARY

 My Favourite Books

 Each month, I'll feature one of my favourite novels here.
-This month it's 'Sea of Rust' by C. Robert Cargill.
+This month it's 'Service Model' by Adrian Tchaikovsky.